 - Architecture: 19th century castle with outbuildings and gardens.

-- State of Disrepair: Some parts are in ruins, others still standing.
+- State of disrepair: Some parts are in ruins, others are still standing.

-- Access: Visits are permitted but certain areas are prohibited and require discretion.
+- Access: Visits are permitted, but some areas are off-limits and require discretion.

 Conclusion